This post may contain affiliate links.

 I don’t think there’s anything better than lemony treats during the summertime.
-From lemon bliss balls to lemon donuts to lemon bars, lemon is an ingredient that can be enjoyed in so many different sweet treats!
+From Lemon Bliss Balls to Lemon Poppy Seed Donuts to Guten-Free Lemon Bars, lemon is an ingredient that can be enjoyed in so many different sweet treats!

 And today lemon is the star of the show in this light and creamy Lemon Chia Pudding!